What Are Design Patterns? Practical Guide With Examples

 What are Design Patterns?

 Design patterns are reused solutions to commonly encountered problems in a given context in software design.
 They can be viewed as templates to be applied to fix recurring design problems.
 Importantly, design patterns are not finished designs that can be directly translated into code. instead, they are descriptions or templates of how to solve a problem, customized to your specific software development project.
 Using design patterns helps developers draw on the collective knowledge of experienced software engineers to solve challenging design issues efficiently and effectively.
+One such design pattern is Command Query Responsibility Segregation (CQRS), which can be explored in more detail in our comprehensive blog post on implementing CQRS and Event Sourcing in .NET Core.

 There are many design patterns so let’s study each of the popular ones with examples.